flyway/flywaydb.org/documentation/configuration/parameters/connectRetries.md

 # Connect Retries

 ## Description
 The maximum number of retries when attempting to connect to the database.
 After each failed attempt, Flyway will wait 1 second before attempting to connect again, up to the maximum number of times specified by connectRetries.
+The interval between retries doubles with each subsequent attempt.

 ## Default
 0